-As a prospective EC-Council University student, you may be awarded appropriate credit for your demonstrated knowledge gained from experiential learning.
-This learning may result from an industry certification, in-service training, and/or employment experiences.

-To request credit based on experiential learning, you are required to provide documentation of the learning experience (resume, certificates, training/ employment records) and demonstrate acquired knowledge, skills, and competencies linked to the learning outcomes for the course(s) for which you are seeking credit.
-Credit for experiential learning is awarded based on a portfolio assessment by ECCU administrative team.
+As a prospective EC-Council University student, you may be awarded appropriate credit for your demonstrated knowledge gained from industry certifications.
+To request credit, based on industry certifications, you are required to provide documentation of the certificates for the course(s) for which you are seeking credit.
+Credit for industry certificates is awarded based on an assessment by ECCU administrative team.
+Certifications must not be older than one year past the expiration date.

-A Prior Learning Portfolio template is available for you to use in our website at https://www.eccu.edu/wp-content/uploads/2018/01/Prior-Learning-Portfolio-MSCSfillable-2.pdf.
-Submit your portfolio and all supporting documents to registrar@eccu.edu.
+Submit all supporting documents to registrar@eccu.edu.
 Within 5 business days you will be notified of what, if any, credit you will receive and how it will apply to your degree plan.